 Different Constructions of Dog Beds

-How your dog's bed is constructed will determine many things: how comfortable it is, how “orthopedic” and joint-friendly it is, how much your dog is going to like it, how long it will last, when it will flatten (most of them do), and so forth.
+How your dog's bed is constructed will determine many things: how comfortable it is, how “orthopedic” and joint-friendly it is, how much your dog is going to like it, how long it will last, when it flattens (most of them do), and so forth.

-It's important to have the basic understanding of three most popular dog bed fillings:
+It's important to have a basic understanding of the three most popular dog bed fillings:

 • Foam